elastic/elastic-agent/docs/component-specs.md

 Spec files are YML files that describe the capabilities of a component and when / how to run it.
 They are used by Agent to convert a user-provided [policy](agent-policy.md) into a configured running process.

-A __component__ is an executable that Agent runs or monitors.
-That component is divided into __units__ corresponding to its functional behavior.
-For example, Filebeat is a component, but Filebeat may be run with multiple `filestream` inputs, and each of those is a unit with its own configuration.
-Components run by Agent have one or more input units and one output unit.

 ## Spec file layout

 A spec file corresponds to a specific executable, which must be in the same directory and have the same name -- for example `filebeat.spec.yml` would correspond to the executable `filebeat`, or `filebeat.exe` on Windows.
 The configuration is broken into sections: